 The on-demand app will allow you to see exactly where your ride is while you wait, so you don’t have to worry that it has already come and gone or that it isn’t coming at all.
 Trips are designed by the app to take the fastest/best route for each trip or combination of trips.
 If there is a delay, you’ll get an update so you always know what to expect.

-On-demand will service any area within Guelph city limits, using Guelph Transit’s smaller buses.
+On-demand will service areas within Guelph city limits, using Guelph Transit’s smaller buses.
 This means that rides may be shared with Mobility Services customers.

 Due to expected volume, on-demand service to the Hanlon Business Park and Hanlon Creek Business Park will use conventional-size buses.